hoangsonww/AI-ML-Classifiers/README.md

 python app.py
 ```

 The web app will start running on `http://127.0.0.1:5000/`.
 Open this URL in your web browser to access the web app.
 You can then choose a classifier from the list of available classifiers and run it.
+A pop-up window will display the output of the classifier - so be sure to allow pop-ups in your browser.

 Here is what it looks like: